Skip to content

 What is GST?

 GST is a single tax on the supply of goods and services from the manufacturer to the consumer.
 It is designed to be a unified tax system, replacing multiple indirect taxes like VAT, service tax, and excise duty.
 The main objective of GST is to streamline the tax process and eliminate the cascading effect of taxes, where a tax is levied on a tax.
+Start your learning journey at the GST Training in Bangalore.

 Types of GST